DataKinds/datakinds.github.io/_posts/2019-04-05-perl6-is-the-world-s-worst-ml.md

 ---
 layout: post
-title: Perl6 is the World's Worst ML (with addendum by Damian Conway)
+title: Raku is the World's Worst ML (with addendum by Damian Conway)
 date: 2019-04-05 02:39 -0700
 tags: raku
 ---

-While reading through the docs for [Perl6's multi-dispatch](https://docs.perl6.org/language/functions#Multi-dispatch), I noticed something familiar: the language chooses which `multi` function to call depending on which routine's signature matches the argument first.
-Since Perl6 uses the smartmatch operator `~~` to match up type signatures, that means that we can also match on arguments by value....
+While reading through the docs for [Raku's multi-dispatch](https://docs.perl6.org/language/functions#Multi-dispatch), I noticed something familiar: the language chooses which `multi` function to call depending on which routine's signature matches the argument first.
+Since Raku uses the smartmatch operator `~~` to match up type signatures, that means that we can also match on arguments by value....

 10 minutes later, and I've created this abomination: